build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 1. Navigate to the [Amazon Glue console](https://console.aws.amazon.com/glue/).
 Select `Stream schema registries` under `Data Catalog` from the left menu.
 You can see the schema registry named `serverless`.
 Click on it.

-2. You can see the available Schemas of the schema registry `serverless`.
+2. You can see the available schemas of the schema registry `serverless`.
 Click on the schema `clickstream` to see the different schema versions.
-You should see Version 1 here.
+You should see version `1` here.

 !['Schema properties' view including 'Schema versions' within the Glue console](images/schema_properties.png)

-3. Click on the Version `1` to see the Avro schema of the clickstream data produced by the ECS task.
+3. Click on the version `1` to see the Avro schema of the clickstream data produced by the ECS task.

 ![Schema version definition of the click event](images/schema_version_definition.png)

 Apache Avro is a data serialization system that allows for efficent and compact encoding of structuted data, especially in big data or streaming data use cases.
 To this end, Avro provides a compact binary format for data storage and exchange.
 The producer makes use of a Avro serializer provided by the AWS Glue Schema Registry and automatically registers the schema version in the Glue Schema Registry.

 ### Step 9: Consume Clickstream Data using Kinesis Data Analytics

 We have set up the MSK Serverless Cluster and are continuously writing clickstream data to the cluster.
-Now, we would like to consume the clickstream data from the MSK Serverless cluster using a Amazon Kinesis Data Analytics and Flink.
-The Apache Flink Application processes the clickstream data in real-time and writes the data to Amazon OpenSearch Service.
+Now, we would like to consume the clickstream data from the MSK Serverless cluster using Amazon Kinesis Data Analytics and Flink.
+The Apache Flink Application processes the clickstream data in real-time and writes the analyses to Amazon OpenSearch Service.

 The OpenSearch Service is already deployed in your AWS account and the Dashboard is already configured.
-What is missing, are the correct runtime parameters for the Kinesis Data Analytics application.
+What is missing are the correct runtime parameters for the Kinesis Data Analytics application.

 1. Navigate to the [AWS Kinesis Analytics console](https://console.aws.amazon.com/kinesisanalytics/) and click on the open streaming application `KDAFlinkCLickstream-msk-serverless-stack`.